paladin-t/my_basic/README.md

 * With both retro and modern BASIC syntax
 * Case-insensitive tokenization, and many other indelible BASIC feelings
 * [Unicode support](https://github.com/paladin-t/my_basic/wiki/Using-Unicode)
-* **[Prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming)** (OOP) paradigm, with reflection
+* **[Prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming)** (OOP) paradigm, with reflection support
 * **[Lambda abstraction](https://en.wikipedia.org/wiki/Anonymous_function)** enhanced functional programming
 * Customizable referenced usertype
 * Collection construction and manipulation functions for **`LIST`** and **`DICT`**
 * Automatic releasing of referenced objects (prototype, lambda, referenced usertype, list, dictionary, etc.) benefited from **Reference Counting** and **Garbage Collection**
-* **Dynamic typed** integer, real, string, boolean, usertype, and other advanced types with array support
+* Dynamic typed integer, real, string, boolean, usertype, and other advanced types with array support
 * Standard numeric functions, and standard string functions
-* Multiple source file importing with the `IMPORT` statement
+* Importing multiple source files with the `IMPORT` statement
 * Structured **sub routine** definition with the **`DEF/ENDDEF`** statements
 * Structured `IF/THEN/ELSEIF/ELSE/ENDIF`
 * Structured `FOR/TO/STEP/NEXT`, `FOR/IN/NEXT`, `WHILE/WEND`, `DO/UNTIL`
 * Reserved retro `GOTO`, `GOSUB/RETURN`
 * Debug API
 * Customizable memory pool
-* High expansibility, easy to use API, easy to write customized scripting interfaces
+* High expansibility, easy to use API, easy to extend new BASIC functions
-* Powerful interactive ability to manipulate script facilities at native side; or to use native functionalities in script
+* Powerful interactive ability to manipulate BASIC facilities at native side; or to use native functionalities in BASIC
 * More features under development

 I write some of my plans in the [language design](https://github.com/paladin-t/my_basic/wiki/Language-design) page.

-## Script at a glance
+## BASIC at a glance

 Come along with a "Hello World" convention in MY-BASIC: